-Consider approval of a consulting agreement with CH2M Hill Engineers, Inc. (CH2M) for Service Area HC - Engineering Conveyance and approve an initial task order and budget in the not to exceed amount of \$597,023.00 for services through August 31, 2020.
+Approve a consulting agreement with CH2M Hill Engineers, Inc. (CH2M) for Service Area HC - Engineering Conveyance and approve an initial task order and budget in the not to exceed amount of \$597,023.00 for services through August 31, 2020.